spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/best-practices-working-with-analytics.md

 related:
 ---

-Amazon QuickSight is a powerful business intelligence tool.
-It's highly customizable and has many tools that can't be covered in one document.
-This document describes a typical use case and how to start working with analytics, but doesn't cover all the editing options.
+Amazon QuickSight is a powerful business intelligence tool and is highly customizable.
+This document describes a typical use case and how to start working with analytics.

 ## Prerequisites